phantomstudios/react-share/README.md

 ## Introduction

 Designed to use and extend [OpenGraph](https://ogp.me/) standards.
-Alongside, full sharing support several social media platforms.
+Alongside, full sharing support to the following social media platforms; ... .

 ## Installation